phiresky/procedural-cities/ausarbeitung.md

 In the context of procedural cities, noise is mostly used to automate the input parameters like the terrain height map.

-# Generating a city structure
+# Detailed look at the general method of modeling the city structure

-The following description is mostly based on [@cities2001], also mentioning differences from other papers.
+The following description is mostly based on [@cities2001].
+Differences from other papers are also mentioned.

 ## Input parameters [@cities2001, p.
 2]

 Most city generation methods have some form of user input.
 In [@cities2001], the input is a set of image maps containing elevation, water and population density plus some numbers like city block size or maximum bridge length.
 All further steps are completely automatic.
 In [@chen_interactive_2008], the input maps are similar, but the initial street flow is created based on the map boundaries.
 The user can then modify the tensor field to change the resulting street graph [@chen_interactive_2008_youtube].